jquant/evo_client_python/docs_sphinx/source/api/service.rst

    .. py:attribute:: id_service
       :type: int

-      Unique identifier for the service
+      Unique identifier for the service.
+Ensure this ID is used consistently across all related models and methods.
+See also :ref:`service_model`.

    .. py:attribute:: id_branch
       :type: int

-      Branch ID where service is offered (for multi-location gyms)
+      Branch ID where service is offered (for multi-location gyms).
+Verify that this ID corresponds to an existing branch in the system.
+Refer to :ref:`branch_details` for more information.

    .. py:attribute:: name_service
       :type: str

-      Name of the service
+      Name of the service.
+This should be descriptive enough to convey the primary function of the service.
+See :ref:`service_naming_conventions`.

    .. py:attribute:: value
       :type: float

-      Price of the service
+      Price of the service.
+Ensure pricing adheres to the business rules and constraints.
+For pricing guidelines, see :ref:`pricing_policies`.

    .. py:attribute:: allow_entries
       :type: bool

-      Whether the service grants access to gym entries
+      Whether the service grants access to gym entries.
+Confirm that this attribute aligns with the service's intended permissions.
+See :ref:`entry_permissions`.

    .. py:attribute:: experimental_class
       :type: bool

-      Indicates if this is an experimental/trial service
+      Indicates if this is an experimental/trial service.
+Check if this attribute impacts service availability or pricing.
+Refer to :ref:`experimental_services`.

    .. py:attribute:: max_amount_installments
       :type: int

-      Maximum number of installments allowed for payment
+      Maximum number of installments allowed for payment.
+Validate against the business's payment policies.
+See :ref:`payment_policies`.

    .. py:attribute:: url_sale
       :type: str